mlange-42/arche/README.md

 *Arche* uses an archetype-based architecture.

-The ASCII graph below illustrates the architecture.
+The ASCII graph below illustrates the approach.
 Components for entities are stored in so-called archetypes, which represent unique combinations of components.
 In the illustration, the first archetype holds all components for all entities with (only/exactly) the components A, B and C.